zuffdaddy/war-in-takistan/tpwcas/readme.txt

 * Friendly shooter: no skill reduction.
 * Enemy shooter: skills reduced according to number of bullets.
 * Units gradually regain skills after 5 or so seconds without bullets.
-* Shooter is "revealed" to the suppressed unit.
+* Shooter may be "revealed" to the suppressed unit.
 * Units are more easily suppressed if there are nearby friendly casualties.
 * Player experiences visual effects if suppressed.